FErArg/CHOSql/README.md

 The small PHP scipt ask to the DB for the IP and Date, and sum all the "active hosts" with the same time, and create a graphic representation of it.

+The graphics generated are stored in the "generated" folder

 For the graphic representation web use LibChart, you can download the last vertion at: http://naku.dohcrew.com/libchart/